 This has included positions at Foseco International working in light alloys, and Nottingham University researching the application of electromagnetic stirring to Direct Chill cast Al. Most recently Dr. Griffiths was the Federal-Mogul Senior Research Fellow at UMIST, researching interfacial heat transfer in light alloy and ferrous casting, and currently works at the University of Birmingham as a Senior Lecturer.

-At the University of Birmingham, research has been focussed on four areas;
+At the University of Birmingham, research has been focussed on five areas;

-To date, Dr W. D. Griffiths has published over 100 journal and conference papers .
+To date, over 100 journal and conference papers have been published.